 PWR 1JU: Our House: Rhetoric of Community

 Maybe you’re excited, or nervous, or unsure about your first year at Stanford.
 All of these (and more!) are common reactions to moving into an unfamiliar community.
-In this course we will work together to build a collaborative classroom community where you will practice the thinking, reading, writing, and research skills that will help you succeed in your studies at Stanford and beyond.
+In this course we will work together to build a collaborative classroom community where you will feel comfortable practicing the thinking, reading, writing, and research skills that will help you succeed in your studies at Stanford and in life beyond.
 The theme of our course will be the concept of community and its importance in our personal and collective lives.
 Soccer players, Catholics, furries, death metal fans, Californians, gardeners, and socialists; all of us belong to numerous communities some of which overlap, some which never intersect, and some of which are in tension with one another.
 Some of the questions we’ll discuss are: What is community?
 Who belongs?
-Who doesn’t?
-Why or why not?
-How do the communities we belong to inform our thinking, guide our behavior, and define our identities?
-Do our communities teach us to talk, and does the way we talk impact our communities?
-To help us explore this topic, we’ll read a selection of anthropological and cultural texts, but I’ll also ask you to consider your own experiences: What communities have you left behind to join Stanford?
+How do our communities inform our thinking, guide our behavior, and define our identities?
+To help us explore this topic, we’ll read a small selection of anthropological and cultural texts, but I’ll also ask you to consider your own experiences: What communities have you left behind to join Stanford?
 Which social and/or academic communities are you excited to explore and possibly join?
 What communities do you want to change or create?

-As we discuss these ideas, we’ll also talk about HOW to do this work effectively.
-We’ll try out active reading strategies to help process academic texts, we’ll break larger essays into more manageable drafts, we’ll spend time learning how to give and receive effective feedback, and we’ll explore the riches of Stanford’s research resources.
-In the end, you’ll hopefully have concrete strategies and skills to be a more confident and effective writer.
+As you work on your projects, the main focus in our class meetings will be on HOW to do this work effectively.
+During the research phase we’ll explore the riches of Stanford’s library resources and we’ll try out active reading strategies to help process academic texts.
+During the writing phase we’ll break larger assignments into more manageable drafts and we’ll spend time learning how to give and receive effective feedback.
+In the end, you’ll have concrete strategies and skills to be a more confident and effective communicator about issues that are important to you.

 Texts in Conversation